w3f/polkadot-wiki/docs/glossary.md

 A function that describes how the state of a blockchain can be transformed.
 For example, it may describe how tokens can be transferred from one account to another.

+## Statemint

+A common good parachain used for asset management.
+The Kusama version is called Statemine; the Westend version is called Westmint.

 ## Substrate

 A modular framework for building blockchains.
 Polkadot is built using Substrate.
 Chains built with